-Early Childhood/Childhood Education at Fredonia
+Early Childhood/Childhood Education Program at Fredonia

 You can change the world by influencing young minds as an elementary school teacher.
 The Early Childhood/Childhood Education program prepares teacher candidates for dual certification in Early Childhood Education (Birth-Grade 2) and Childhood Education (Grades 1-6).
 Fredonia’s cutting-edge approach of developing high quality programs enhanced by rich clinical experience is supported by a long history of alumni now in successful teaching careers across the country.
+Your degree in early childhood education from Fredonia will prepare you for a successful career as an elementary teacher.

 The Fredonia Difference